spine/spine/README.md

 The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), but doesn't necessarily require CoffeeScript to develop applications - you can use whichever language you're most familiar with.

-Spine is tiny, the library comes in at around 500 lines of CoffeeScript, that's about 2K minified & compressed.
+Spine is tiny, the library comes in at around 500 lines of CoffeeScript.
 Being lightweight and simple is fundamental to Spine.

 For documentation, usage, and examples, see: [spinejs.com](http://spinejs.com)